 Contribution or funds provided to technology incubators located within academic institutions duly approved by the Central Government

-As said before, we are not confined to above activities but all such other activities as to be recommended by the CSR Committee and decided by the Board from time to time within and not restricted to the statutory framework and include activities like promoting gender equality and empowering women, rural development projects and other incidental activities required from time to time.
+As said before, we are not confined to above activities but all such other activities as to be recommended by the CSR Committee and decided by the Board from time to time within and not restricted to the statutory framework and include activities like promoting gender equality and empowering women, rural development projects and other incidental activities required form time to time.
 The overall CSR activities will include projects and programs relating to activities specified in Schedule VII of the Companies Act, 2013 and any amendment thereof but will not confined to these.

 The corpus for the purpose of carrying on the aforesaid activities would include the followings: